CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 https://wiki.documentfoundation.org/Development/BuildingOnLinux

-Make sure you use and build the following specific core branch: `distro/collabora/co-23.05` and build with the following config: `./autogen.sh --with-distro=CPLinux-LOKit`
+Make sure you use and build the following specific core branch: `distro/collabora/co-23.05` and build with the following config:

+    ./autogen.sh --with-distro=CPLinux-LOKit --without-package-format --without-system-nss

 #### Option B - Download a Daily-Built Archive of LibreOffice (Quick & Dirty)
 Download the daily archive: